lamhq/tech-notes/pages/devops/aws/20-big-data/8-msk.md

 It allows for **automatic recovery**, automatic detection and recovery from common failure scenarios.
 Minimal impact.

-The service itself will **detect broker failures**.
+It can **detect broker failures**.
 It'll work on mitigation or replacement of unhealthy nodes.

 It tries to reuse storage from older brokers during failures to **reduce data** needing replication.

-It has very **low impact time**.
+Has very **low impact time**.
 The impact time is really limited to however long it takes Amazon MSK to complete detection and recovery (automated).